Electronics for Combustion EnginesCopyright: FEV GmbH, KSPG AG

 - Hybrid Technology

-The dates for the lectures and exercises in the winter semester 2017/18, please refer to the PDF document.
+The dates for the lectures and exercises in the winter semester 2019/2020, please refer to the PDF document.
+The course is offered in the summer and winter semester.

-The announcement date of the oral examination will take place on our website and in the L2P learning room.
+The announcement date of the oral examination will take place on our website and in the RWTHmoodle.